 Don't know your username?
-Your Okta username is created for you by your adminAn abbreviation of administrator.
-This is the individual(s) who have access to the Okta Administrator Dashboard.
-They control the provisioning and deprovisioning of end users, the assigning of apps, the resetting of passwords, and the overall end user experience.
-Only administrators have the Administration button on the upper right side of the My Applications page..
+Your Okta username is created for you by your admin.
 Most new Okta users receive a Welcome email from Okta which contains their username and a link allowing them to create a password and activate their account.
-If you did not receive a Welcome email, contact your administrator.
+If you didn't receive a Welcome email, contact your administrator.

 - Tap Review.

 - Under Did You Just Try to Sign In? review the location, device type, and authentication time shown, then do either of the following:

 Option 1: If the review details match your device and current location: